-ABANDONMENT OF MATCHES – RESULT, ADMISSION, DIVISION OF PROCEEDS
+ABANDONMENT OF MATCHES – RESULT, ADMISSION, DIVISION OF PROCEEDS (LEAGUE MATCHES)

-- if a League Match is abandoned, the Board will determine whether the result shall stand.
+- if a Match is abandoned, the Board will determine whether the result shall stand.
 If it does not stand the Match will be re-scheduled as directed by the Board.
 The decision of the Board in relation to such matters shall be final;

-- upon the abandonment of a League Match for any reason before or during the half time interval which is subsequently declared to be void, spectators who attended the abandoned League Match shall be entitled to admission for the next playing of the Match at half price;
+- upon the abandonment of a Match for any reason before or during the half time interval which is subsequently declared to be void, spectators who attended the abandoned League Match shall be entitled to admission for the next playing of the Match at half price;

-- upon the abandonment of a League Match for any reason in the second half, no concession will apply to the re-arranged Match;
+- upon the abandonment of a Match for any reason in the second half, no concession will apply to the re-arranged Match;

 - the Board shall have the power to vary these arrangements if it is deemed necessary to do so.